 - Creating a weekly schedule to organize when you will work on the various course components.
 We have posted sample weekly schedule here.

 - Working in groups.
 We encourage you to work with others on assignments.
-You can use the Ed Discussion to post questions or answer others questions, or to find people interested in forming a study group.
-I will also monitor Ed Discussion frequently and will respond if needed.
+You can use Piazza to post questions or answer others' questions, or to find people interested in forming a study group.
+I will also monitor the Piazza discussion board frequently and will respond if needed.

 - If you have any questions, attend office hours so that they can be addressed.

 Contact me if you need help finding the resources you need.